nuxeo/doc.nuxeo.com-content/src/nxdoc/dam/digital-asset-management-dam.md

 ##### Concatenate Videos

-To merge two or more videos together sequentially, a User Action can be added to the Document List Toolbar so that Video documents in the same folder can easily be selected and concatenated:
+To merge two or more videos together sequentially, a button can be added to the Document Selection slot so that Video documents in the same folder can easily be selected and concatenated:

 ```
-- Seam.GetSelectedDocuments
 - Video.Concat
 - WebUI.DownloadFile
 ```